-When Donald Trump recently started being photographed signing various Executive Orders, the Bureau Direct office took an obvious interest in the pen he was using.
-Turns out it was a Cross Century II rollerball which then prompted the question – what pen does the President usually use?
+Now, of course, Donald Trump’s time in the White House has featured many breaks with tradition but sticking with pens for now, what, we wondered, is the tradition where the President’s pens are concerned?
+What pen does the President usually use?
 And what about other world leaders?
 Do they choose a pen manufactured in their own country?
 Are they free gifts?
 Is it their own pen?
 Well after a little research, it seems the answers vary quite a bit but for sure, the pen has been present at many interesting occasions, often proving the maxim that the pen is mightier than the sword.

-The Treaty of Versailles, which brought an end to the First World War, was signed by Lloyd George, British Prime Minister with a Waterman Ideal fountain pen.
-A Waterman was also the writing instrument of choice for King Edward VIII in 1936 when he signed his abdication.
-Neither of these men were presidents though and where presidents and top ranking generals are concerned, the Parker Pen is king.
+The Treaty of Versailles, which brought an end to the First World War, was signed by Lloyd George, British Prime Minister, with a Waterman Ideal fountain pen, or so Watermans claimed in their advertising.
+Whilst they certainly did produce some pens for the occasion, it is not certain whether they were ever used and there is some evidence that the signatories actually used their own pens to sign.
+A Waterman Ideal was definitely the writing instrument of choice for King Edward VIII in 1936 when he signed his abdication though; it was auctioned in 2001 still in its original box for around $8,000.
+Neither of these men were presidents though and where presidents and top-ranking generals are concerned, the Parker Pen is king.

 Parker Pens - Choice Of Presidents Past

 Parker was the original pen of choice for US presidents.
 An American company (though now the pens are made in France) they pop up at many key moments in history.
-A Parker 51, considered by many to be the best pen ever made, belonging to General Dwight D Eisenhower, later President Eisenhower, was used to sign the treaty that brought about the end of World War II.
-Such was his disregard for the Nazis, he refused to be in the same room as them and had the pens sent in to be used.
+A Parker 51, considered by many to be the best pen ever made, belonging to General Dwight D Eisenhower, later President Eisenhower, was used to sign the treaty that brought about the end of World War II in Europe.
+Such was his disregard for the Nazis though, he refused to be in the same room as them and had the pens sent in to be used.

-Parker pens were also used on board the USS Missouri to agree the surrender of Japan.
-The Parker Big Red Duofold was used by General MacArthur though it was said to be his wife’s pen.
-He had it specially sent for to use for the historic signing.
-Admiral Nimitz used a Parker 51 for his part in the signing.
+Parker pens were also used on board the USS Missouri to agree the surrender of Japan a few months later.
+The Parker Big Red Duofold was used by General MacArthur, though it was said to be his wife’s pen.
+He had it specially sent out to him to use for the historic signing.
+Admiral Nimitz used a trusty Parker 51 for his part in the signing.

 The Ceremonial Use Of Pens

-Lately though the Parker has been dropped as the go to pen.
+Lately though the Parker has been dropped as the go-to pen.
 German manufacturers Montblanc were said to be very unhappy when Bill Clinton not only used a fake Montblanc to sign in a bill, but then gave out other fakes as souvenirs.
-American brand Cross (mostly made in China these days) has been the presidential pen of choice for a while now which brings us back neatly to Donald Trump.
-Whether Cross are happy that their pens have gone from signing in Obamacare to the current executive orders is anybody’s guess.
-No doubt they would say it isn’t about politics.
-But still, don’t be surprised if there is a change of pen sometime quite soon.
+American brand Cross (mostly made in China these days) has been the presidential pen of choice for a while now which brings us neatly back to the 46th President.